riverb-creative/CS233WHW/readme.md

-# CS 233W - Homework 03
+# CS 233W - Homework 04
 ## Author: River
-### Date: 10/24/2025
+### Date: 11/03/2025

-**Description:** CS 233W Homework 03 - Creating a shopping list application using the express.
-Creating middleware and importing sanitize-html to discard script tags
+**Description:** CS 233W Homework 04 - Creating a shopping list application using ejs to display single item or the entire shopping list.
+Using partials for repeating code that is all the same in the ejs files

 Dependencies:
     - express.js